MFTabriz/slabcc/docs/manual.rst

 ==========
 Validation
 ==========
 We are trying to keep the slabcc compatible with as many compilers as possible by using only the standard features of the C++ language.
 But it is not possible to guarantee this due to the dependency on third-party components.
-The current version of the slabcc has been `build/validated <https://ci.codeberg.org/meisam/slabcc/branches/master>`_ on:
+The current version of the slabcc has been `build and validated <https://ci.codeberg.org/meisam/slabcc/branches/master>`_ on:

 - Ubuntu Linux 16.04